cpp-testing/GUnit/README.md

 ## GUnit
 > GoogleTest/GoogleMock/Cucumber on steroids

-If you like/and or are struck with GoogleTest/GoogleMock/Cucmber-cpp on Linux/Mac environment with C++14 support you may want to consider using GUnit because your testing experience will become much better:
+If you like/and or are struck with GoogleTest/GoogleMock/Cucmber-cpp on clang/gcc with C++14 you may want to consider using GUnit in order to improve your testing experience by:
 * **No more hand written mocks**!
 (No more MOCK_CONST_METHOD3)
 * **No more base classes and label as identifiers for GoogleTest** (GTEST/SHOULD)
 * **No need to create mocks by hand** (GMake - Automatic mocks injection)